Miron-Silviu/Mortgage-repayment-calculator/README.md

 1- How to semantic define HTML elements, by building blocks of codes for header, main and footer.
 2- Creating style.css I learned how to use css object oriented, mobile first apporch, BEM and implement the DRY principle.
-3-Using the latest javaScript principles I created the main algorithm to calculate the entire mortgage, meaning that every time when the user select one of the radio button the algorithm calculte accordngly.
+3-Using the latest javaScript principles I created the main algorithm to calculate the entire mortgage, meaning that every time when the user select one of the radio button the algorithm calculte accordingly
+.

 To see how you can add code snippets, see below: